Peritia-System/sddm-theme-minesddm/README.md

 To override settings in the `theme.conf` configuration file, create a custom `theme.conf.user` file in the same directory and add the settings you want to override. ([Reference](https://wiki.archlinux.org/title/SDDM#Customizing_a_theme))

+The default config file contains documentation about each option.

 ---

 ## Screenshots